tobias-forkel/Forkel_Counter/README.md

 ```

 ## Support
 If you have any issues with this extension, open an issue on [Github](https://github.com/tobias-forkel/Forkel_Counter/issues).
+If you need a custom build, please contact me on http://www.tobiasforkel.de.

 ## Contributing
 1. Fork it!